 In this second decade of the 21st century, no reader can explore critical areas of U.S. law, and especially the ethno-sociology of U.S. law, without engaging with the work of Michael Olivas.
-To some large extent, Michael Olivas has been an important player in that great shift of societal structures that marked the last third of the 20th century and the beginning of this one.2 This shift changed the societal substructures of the U.S. polity in ways that made the legal changes witnessed during that period-culminating most recently in the extension of protection of rights to marry irrespective of the sex of the couple3--plausible as matters of constitutional interpretation.
-Professor Olivas may well have sensed, in many respects well before many of his academic colleagues, that in order to change legal superstructures one must first open the possibilities of changes the sub-structures of the society whose desires shaped these superstructures and their interpretive possibilities.4 Nowhere is this premise more acutely situated than within the structures of education in the United States.
-Arranged, like society, into tiers and classes reflecting social, economic and cultural standing, educational institutions, especially post secondary institutions,5 serve as gatekeepers to position and power to speak for and to societal actors-to effectively shape societal views of the "conventional" and "acceptable" in all spheres of national activity.
-To transform law, one must first transform societal space; to transform societal space, one must expand the boundaries of who is included in society; to expand the boundaries of inclusion one must open access to the university.
-It is in this context that I consider Professor Olivas' reflections6 of one of the most interesting cases of access to the university,
+To some large extent, Michael Olivas has been an important player in that great shift of societal structures that marked the last third of the 20th century and the beginning of this one.2 This shift changed the societal substructures of the U.S. polity in ways that made the legal changes witnessed during that period-culminating most recently in the extension of protection of rights to marry irrespective of the sex of the couple3 - plausible as matters of constitutional interpretation.
+Professor Olivas may well have sensed, in many respects well before many of his academic colleagues, that in order to change legal superstructures one must first open the possibilities of changes the substructures of the society whose desires shaped these superstructures and their interpretive possibilities.4 Nowhere is this premise more acutely situated than within the structures of education in the United States.
+Arranged, like society, into tiers and classes reflecting social, economic and cultural status, educational institutions, especially post secondary institutions,5 serve as gatekeepers to position and power to speak for and to societal actors-to effectively shape societal views of the "conventional" and "acceptable" in all spheres of national activity.
+To transform law, one must first transform

 1 W. Richard and Mary Eshelman Faculty Scholar & Professor of Law, Professor of International Affairs, Pennsylvania State University.
 My great thanks to Ediberto Roman and Kevin Johnson for their vision and their great efforts in putting together this important collection.
+Special thanks to my research assistant Angelo Mancini for his excellent work.